scchan/hcc_wiki/HC mode.md

 }
 ```

-## Dynamic tile size
+## Dynamic Tile Size

 C++ AMP doesn't support dynamic tile size.
-The size of each tile dimensions has to be a compile-time constant specified as template arguments to the tile_extent object:
+Each tile dimension must be a compile-time constant specified as template arguments to the *tile_extent* object:

 ```
 extent<2> ex(x, y);

-// create a tile extent of 8x8 from the extent object
+// Create a tile extent of 8x8 from the extent object
-// note that the tile dimensions have to be constant values tiled_extent<8,8> t_ex(ex);
+// Note that the tile dimensions must be constant values tiled_extent<8,8> t_ex(ex);

 parallel_for_each(t_ex, [=](tiled_index<8,8> t_id) restrict(amp) {
 ...
 });
 ```
-HC supports both static and dynamic tile size:
+hc supports both static and dynamic tile size:
 ```
 extent<2> ex(x,y)

-// create a tile extent from dynamically calculated values
+// Create a tile extent from dynamically calculated values
-// note that the the tiled_extent template takes the rank instead of dimensions tx = test_x ? tx_a : tx_b;
+// Note that the tiled_extent template takes the rank instead of dimensions tx = test_x ? tx_a : tx_b;
 ty = test_y ? ty_a : ty_b;
 tiled_extent<2> t_ex(ex, tx, ty);